 I hate wasting food.
 Always have, always will.
 This holds true even for the sweets and not-so-great-for-you treats.
 (I’m looking at you, gingerbread houses.)
-I mean, it’s still food in the end.
-And since we all know the holiday season is FULL of said food… I couldn’t help but brainstorm a way to put a leftover gingerbread house to good use.
-I mean, as charming as they are, gingerbread houses are practically impossible to eat.
-They’re ridiculously tough by the time Dec.
+And since we all know the holiday season is FULL of said treats… I couldn’t help but brainstorm a way to put a leftover gingerbread house to good use.
+After all, as charming as they can be, gingerbread houses are practically impossible to eat.
+They’re rock solid by the time Dec.
 25 rolls around.
 Luckily, this post-Christmas activity can save your beloved creation from the trash and/or the road to staleness.
 Also, truffles.
 Also, whiskey.

 This one’s a no-bake recipe, so you really don’t have an excuse.
 Once you turn the a gingerbread house into crumbs, all you need to do is mix, roll up, and eat.
 Count me in.